PNS Zulfiqar (K265): Operation Trident

 The Pakistan Navy, on high alert as a result of the first missile attack (Ops: Trident), raised a number of false alarms in the ensuing days about the presence of Indian Navy vessels off Karachi.
 One such false alarm was raised by a PIA Fokker Friendship reconnaissance aircraft carrying naval observers, in the early hours of 6 December 1971 which reported a Pakistan Navy frigate as a missile boat of the Indian Navy, in the area west of Cape Monze on the Pakistani coast.

 The Pakistan Air Force, giving air support to the Pakistan Navy at Karachi, had received the report.
 Clearance was given to attack by Cdre.
 A. W. Bhombal from the Pakistan Navy.

 At 0645 hrs, the F-86 jets were scrambled which strafed the vessel before it was identified as the Pakistan Navy's own frigate Zulfiqar.
-During the aerial attack Zulfiqar was hit by more than 900 rounds of .50 caliber ammunition, killing several officers and men, with many more injured.
+During the aerial attack Zulfiqar was hit by more than 900 rounds of .50 caliber ammunition, killing and injuring several officers and men.
 The air attack on Zulfiqar was halted after frantic efforts by her crew to identify their ship as a Pakistan Navy vessel finally succeeded.